Skip to content

 E-Invoicing Compliance

-E-invoicing has become a cornerstone of GST compliance for businesses above certain turnover thresholds.
-In 2025, e-invoicing is mandatory for businesses with aggregate turnover exceeding ₹5 crore in any preceding financial year from 2017-18 onwards.
+E-invoicing has become a key element of GST compliance for businesses that meet a certain turnover level.
+Starting in 2025, companies with an aggregate turnover surpassing ₹5 crore in any financial year, beginning with 2017-18, will be required to use e-invoicing.

 Key Aspects of E-Invoicing

-• Generation of Invoice Reference Number (IRN) through the Invoice Registration Portal (IRP)
+• The journey starts with the creation of an Invoice Reference Number (IRN), which is done through the Invoice Registration Portal (IRP).

-• Enhanced tracking and verification of input tax credits
+• This process also simplifies the tracking and verification of input tax credits.

 GST Council Member

-Proper management of Input Tax Credit (ITC) is essential for optimizing your GST liability.
-The 2025 framework includes several important provisions related to ITC.
+Effectively managing Input Tax Credit (ITC) is key to reducing your GST liability.
+The 2025 framework introduces several crucial ITC-related provisions.

 ITC Eligibility Criteria